AndreasTsolkas/job_applications_tracker_app/README.md

 └── README.md
 ```

-The project is currently in the backend foundation stage.
+The project is currently in the backend REST API foundation stage.

 ---